Making Plans

 Have you ever heard of two introverts becoming friends?
 Quite Unlikely!
 Though it does happen, they more often lack the energy to make something stick.
 Or they’re pen pals (figuratively) - special friends from a distance.

 When I was in my early twenties, I felt the need to have “plans” with people every weekend.
 Like I would be seen as some kind of loser if I didn’t.
 On the weekends I just wanted to stay home and watch netflix, but I would get self-conscious if someone asked me what I was doing.
-It was before I discovered the things that really made me happy.
-It wasn’t watching netflix or trying to relate with groups of people.
+That was before I discovered the things that really made me happy.
+It wasn’t watching netflix or trying to have fun in large groups of people.

 As I learn more about this - through age and by talking to my therapist, I’m becoming more confident about declaring the things I’m choosing to do with my time.
-I still think that others might not be able to understand it and they might find that I’m being mean, but I am becoming okay with that.
+It can be hard for others to understand that sometimes, and they might find that I’m being mean, but I am becoming okay with that.

-I found a great David Lynch Masterclass lately and he said something that made me feel not so alone, “These days there are interruptions around every corner, almost every second.
+I found a great David Lynch Masterclass lately and in it he said, “These days there are interruptions around every corner, almost every second.
 I’ve said that you have to be almost somewhat selfish, but selfishness, like beauty, is in the eye of the beholder.
 If you’re with the right people it cannot be seen so much as selfishness, it could be seen as that’s your work in life and you need the time and the materials to do it.
 But you have to protect that space and that time or you won’t get anything done.”

-In return, I try to urge others not to do things that they don’t want to do either.
+Now that I am learning to politely decline events that I don't feel I have the capacity for, in return I try to urge others not to agree to things that they don't want to do either.
 There’s no sense in bringing that energy around, that could manifest into resentment.
-When you live authentically by not doing the things that you don’t want to do, I think that you will naturally find people that you’re better suited for.
-And I don’t mean canceling on people last minute, but by trying to be more upfront about your desires.
+When you live authentically, no longer doing the things that you don’t want to do, I think that you will naturally find people that you’re better suited for.
+And I don’t mean by canceling on people last minute, but by being more upfront about your desires.

 I’m figuring it out as I go.
 And doing the best that I can.